Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_basics.md

 #### Sending specific packets

-The standard way to send a packet is to create an instance of that [InSimPacket](/class_ref/InSimPacket.mdx) using the [send_packet()](/class_ref/InSim.mdx#method_send_packet) method.
-To do this, we can either create an instance of the packet, or use the `create()` static function that all sendable packets have - the latter is recommended to avoid creating variables we may not be using at all after sending the packet.
+The standard way to send a packet is to create an instance of that :class_ref[InSimPacket] using the [send_packet()](/class_ref/InSim.mdx#method_send_packet) method.
+To do this, we can either create an instance of the packet, or use the <Code>create()</Code> static function that all sendable packets have - the latter is recommended to avoid creating variables we may not be using at all after sending the packet.

 <Tabs>
 	<TabItem value="create" label="create()" default>